Quick Start

 This guide will help you get started with Vivgrid OpenAI Bridge.
 You will learn how to extend your AI Agent abilities by LLM Function Calling.

-NextChat is an open-source cross platfrom ChatGPUT/Gemini UI, you can create your own by fork and deploy NextChat to Vercel.
+NextChat is an open-source cross-platform ChatGPT/Gemini UI.
+You can create your own by forking and deploying NextChat to Vercel.

 Once deployed, config the environment variables on Vercel: